ClickHouse/clickhouse-docs/docs/en/cloud/manage/scaling.md

 In the settings page, you can set the minimum and maximum **Total memory**.
 The compute allocated to your service scales linearly with its allocated memory.

-Each node in your service will be allocated the same memory and CPU resources.
-If your service needs nodes with varying memory or CPU configurations, please contact support@clickhouse.com.
+Each replica in your service will be allocated the same memory and CPU resources.

 :::tip A tip before setting total memory
 Generally, the amount of **total memory** needed by your service cannot be determined until after a few days of monitoring your service with normal use.
 We recommend waiting a few days before setting the minimum and maximum memory settings, and adjust as needed based on how your queries are performing.
 :::

-## Adding more nodes (horizontal scaling)
+## Adding more replicas (horizontal scaling)

-By default, Production services operate with 3 nodes across 3 different availability zones.
-For applications that have higher concurrency or performance requirements, it is possible to horizontally scale your service by increasing the number of nodes for that service.
-If you would like to request more nodes for your service, please contact support@clickhouse.com.
+By default, Production services operate with 3 replica across 3 different availability zones.
+For applications that have higher concurrency or performance requirements, it is possible to horizontally scale your service by increasing the number of replicas for that service.
+If you would like to request more replicas for your service, please contact support@clickhouse.com.

 ## Automatic idling